rust-lang/book/src/ch00-00-introduction.md

 Rust is for people who crave speed and stability in a language.
 By speed, we mean both how quickly Rust code can run and the speed at which Rust lets you write programs.
 The Rust compiler’s checks ensure stability through feature additions and refactoring.
-This is in contrast to the brittle legacy code in languages without these checks, which developers are often afraid to modify.
+This contrasts with the brittle legacy code in languages without these checks, which developers are often afraid to modify.
 By striving for zero-cost abstractions, higher-level features that compile to lower-level code as fast as code written manually, Rust endeavors to make safe